alackles/CMSC-150-WT-23/_pages/labs/lab3-proplogic.md

 The double & symbol tells Java to evaluate the things on either side of it as booleans. `True && False` will evaluate to False, just like `7 + 4` will evaluate to 11.

-Here's the operators we've learned so far (a full table is at the bottom).
+Here are the other operators in Java.

 | Name | Mathematics | Java | What it Does |
 | ---- | ---- | ---- | ---- |